Some links on this page are affiliate links. See full disclosure in the page footer.

 3. Radical Candor by Kim Scott

-Most leaders struggle with feedback, either they avoid it entirely or deliver it so harshly it backfires.
+Most leaders struggle with feedback.
+They either avoid it entirely or deliver it so harshly that it backfires.
 Radical Candor by Kim Scott offers a middle path: give direct, clear feedback while showing that you genuinely care.

 Scott draws on her leadership experience at Google and Apple to outline a framework that helps leaders guide performance without sacrificing relationships.